A Call For Action

 |Key Priorities||Raise Awareness Of Resources For Parents||Educate, Engage and Empower Enduring Cadre of Champions||Demonstrate Impact of Our Work|

 |Objective 1||Empower Parents:

-Host parent café training institute by June 30, 2018 for approximately 8 teams of four (28-32 individuals) made up of parent leaders (2) and local agency staff (2).
+Host parent café training institute by June 30, 2018, for approximately three teams of seven, made up of parent leader (1) and local agency staff (2).

 |SOAR Logo and Tagline